chrisvthai/cat_bot/README.md

 1. I wanted some practice with Javascript, specifically with Node.js
 2. I use Discord everyday, and the main Discord I use to communicate with a bunch of my gaming friends is cat-themed for some reason.

-So after some quick work, here's a catpic dispenser!
+Here's an overview of the cat_bot!

 ## Commands
 A Discord bot typically works by responding to user commands in the form of text messages to Discord chat channels.
 Here are the commands currently supported by my lovely catpic-bot.
 `!help` Outputs info on how to use the bot.
 `!hi` Outputs a hi in response.
+`!bye` Outputs a bye in response.
 `!server` Outputs various information about the current Discord server.
 `!catpic` Catpics!!!!!!!!!!!!!!!
+Literally just sends a random catpic in its catpic folder, curated by my friends and I.
-`!dict` Look up a word on the Oxford dictionary (hopefully the API request goes through)
+`!dict` Look up a word on the Oxford dictionary.
+Queries the Oxford Dictionaries API.

-Enjoy the catpic dispenser (that is mainly what you're using it for right?)!
+`!link` Link a Steam, Blizzard, League of Legends, Fortnite, etc. account to your Discord account.
+Uses SQLite to accomplish keeping a database.

+Enjoy the bot and its cat pic dispensing capabilities!

 ![alt text][logo]